kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 Success in a creative field comes from having an edge that tilts probabilities of success in one's favour.
 That edge comes from experience and knowing what a person is doing.
-An edge is not a guarantee though, it just allows one to stack up their wins and losses that will result in a profit long term.
+An edge is not a guarantee though, it just allows one to stack up their wins and losses so that would result in a net profit long term.

 ## Performance management